Galleries

 The Native American Cultural Center (NACC)is located at 26 High Street.
 See the Native American Cultural Center on the campus map.

-NACC promotes American Indian, Alaska Native, and Native Hawaiian culture and explores the issues that Native Americans face in today’s world.
+NACC promotes American Indian, Alaska Native, and Pasifika culture and explores the issues that Indigenous people face in today’s world.

 The Center works to expose the greater Yale community to Native American issues and culture by bringing programming to campus including exhibits in their art gallery.
 The gallery is 16’ x 20’.